-The CEO and employees are formally accountable to the Council through the CEO, whose role is to:
+Employees are formally accountable to the Council through the CEO, whose role is detailed in Section 5.41 of the Act, and includes, but is not limited to:

-- Advise the Council.

-- Implement the Council decisions, and

-- Manage the services that the local government provides for its community.
+- Advising the Council. - Implementing the Council's decisions. - Managing the services that the local government provides for its community. - Being responsible for the day to day operations of the local government.